A fan’s guide – the club from early doors to today

 Most significantly, the running track has been removed and many spectators shifted three metres closer to the action.
 Lines of vision are also clearer and capacity now touches 32,000 thanks to expansion continuing through the autumn of 2015.

-The stadium retains its oval shape, with a long half-moon of seating behind the west goal, the Curva, facing a stunted section at the opposite end, the cheapest seats in the one-tier Naciente.
-Neutrals may be best placed in the sideline Sur, with the best seats in the Tribuna.
+The stadium retains its oval shape, with a long half-moon of seating behind the goal, the Curva, facing a stunted section at the opposite end, the cheapest home seats in the one-tier Sur.
+Neutrals may be best placed in the sideline, with the best seats in the Tribuna.

-The only ones to suffer are away supporters.
-Already having to fork out for a long flight and probably a hotel, these fans were allocated the most expensive (€60) seats in the Tribuna during the first half of 2015-16, Las Palmas management caught on the hop by their club’s surprise promotion and the demands of top-flight football.
+Already having to fork out for a long flight and a hotel, away fans were first allocated the most expensive (€60) seats in the Tribuna during the first half of 2015-16, Las Palmas management caught on the hop by their club’s surprise promotion and the demands of top-flight football.

 Estadio Gran Canaria is uncomfortably far from the centre of the town it serves.
 Walking here would be impossible, not least because part of the route is by motorway.

-From the downtown transport hub of Santa Catalina, by the ticket office, bus No.44 (destination Isla Perdida) runs every 25min (Sun 45min) and takes around 20-25min to reach the stadium area.
+From the downtown transport hub of Parque Santa Catalina, by the ticket office, bus 44 (destination Isla Perdida) runs every 25mins (Sun 45mins) and takes around 20-25mins to reach the stadium area.
 The last bus back on Sat is 10pm, on Sun 9.45pm.
-The less frequent No.26 also runs between Santa Catalina and Siete Palmas by a different route – and runs back to town later.
+The less frequent 26 also runs between Santa Catalina and Siete Palmas by a different route – and runs back to town later.

 Buses stop at Pintor Felo Monzón (Hipercor), by the roundabout and mall, near convivial bars – the stadium is a short walk across some scrubland close by.
 You’ll see the floodlights.
 The stop Hoya de La Gallina is slightly closer but depressingly set amid mall buildings.